Evaluating LLM Agents on Automated Software Analysis Tasks: Evaluation

 \subsubsection{Failure modes}

-We classify 182 failing trajectories (of 560 verified instances) into root-cause categories, excluding infrastructure crashes and missing logs.
-Categories are non-exclusive (28\% have multiple), so percentages in Figure~\ref{fig:cross_agent_themes} may exceed 100\%: \begin{itemize} \item \emph{Docker/build failure} (67): The agent is stuck in a Docker-build loop, fails to install the analysis tool, or cannot compile the target project, never reaching the analysis stage. \item \emph{Analysis tool misuse} (73): The analysis tool is installed, but the agent invokes it incorrectly (wrong API classes, stale imports, wrong flags or input formats) or cannot produce required prerequisites, such as LLVM bitcode or a fuzzing harness. \item \emph{Malformed LLM output} (42): The LLM produces output that the agent framework cannot parse as a valid tool call, causing cycles to be consumed without any action. \item \emph{Budget/time exhausted} (34): The iteration budget or wall-clock limit is exhausted, typically co-occurring with other categories. \item \emph{Incorrect analysis result} (21): The agent completes execution and submits a result, but the output is rejected by the validator or found to be incorrect during manual validation. \end{itemize}
+Of the 560 manually reviewed agent--backend--task instances, we coded 182 failed trajectories with complete cycle-level traces, excluding those with infrastructure crashes and missing logs.
+The categories are non-exclusive: \begin{itemize} \item \emph{Docker/build failure} (67): The agent is stuck in a Docker-build loop, fails to install the analysis tool, or cannot compile the target project, never reaching the analysis stage. \item \emph{Analysis tool misuse} (73): The tool is installed, but the agent invokes it incorrectly (wrong API classes, stale imports, wrong flags or input formats) or cannot produce required prerequisites, such as LLVM bitcode or a fuzzing harness. \item \emph{Malformed LLM output} (42): The LLM produces output that the agent framework cannot parse as a valid tool call, causing cycles to be consumed without any action. \item \emph{Budget/time exhausted} (34): The iteration budget or wall-clock limit is exhausted (e.g., while stuck in Docker build). \item \emph{Incorrect analysis result} (21): The agent completes execution and submits a result, but the output is rejected by the validator or found to be incorrect during manual validation. \end{itemize}